georkara/BaleUAVision/README.md

 ### 2. Boxplot of Annotation Counts
 This boxplot compares the median, quartiles, and outliers of annotation counts across each hay field.
 It helps identify fields with a consistent bale count versus those with high variability and occasional outliers.

 - **Median and Quartiles**: Each box represents the 25th to 75th percentile of bale counts, with a line marking the median.
 This tells you the "middle" of the distribution for each field.
+For example, *Hay bales 9*, *Hay bales 13* and *Hay bales 14* present the most dense cases.

-- **Whiskers and Outliers**: Whiskers typically extend to about 1.5× the interquartile range (IQR) beyond the box, and points outside that range are plotted as outliers.
+- **Whiskers and Outliers**: Whiskers typically extend the interquartile range (IQR) beyond the box, and points outside that range are plotted as outliers.
 Fields with very tall whiskers or many outliers suggest a broad range of bale counts (i.e., some images have very high counts compared to most).
+For example, *Hay bales 3* seems to have a clear outlier.
+If you check the dataset, you will realize that there is one image (Hay_bales_3_00086.JPG) that captures during landing, from a non nadir angle, a large number of hay bales from current and other fields in the background.
+Also, *Hay bales 10* and *Hay bales 13* present similar cases with 2 images in each case at the end of the flight.
+On the contrary, *Hay bales 12* presents a cases where in the middle of the field the presence of hay bales is more dense leading to this result.

 - **Comparison Across Fields**: You can quickly see which fields generally have higher or lower bale counts.
 For example, if *Hay bales 14* has a box that sits high on the y-axis, that means it has higher bale counts on average or at least a large range with some very high values.